alexanderczigler/instagrannar-api/README.md

 ### How do I get set up? ###

 * install node.js
-* check out the repository into a folder of your choise
+* check out the repository into a folder of your choice

 ### Docker ###